DMNerd/Hackintosh/README.md

 ## USB Mapping

 I use SSDT to map my ports for better future compatibility.
 It is also OS agnostic - it will only change usb properties on MacOS.
-You will have to create your own kext.
+You will have to create your own kext/ssdt if not using my exact MOBO.

 | Count | Name | Type | Location |
 |-------|------|------|----------|